akarshkumarmadhwa/python_assignment_solution/README.md

 `Python 3` must be installed in your local machine.

 #### How to run ?
-To run the assignment execute following command:
+To run the assignment first clone the repo in the local machine and execute following command:
 ```
 python <path to the solution.py> <No.of days i.e N>
 e.g.:- python solution.py 5